Hardness of Token Swapping on Trees: Abstract

 Given a graph where every vertex has exactly one labeled token, how can we most quickly execute a given permutation on the tokens?
 In \defn{(sequential) token swapping}, the goal is to use the shortest possible sequence of \defn{swaps}, each of which exchanges the tokens at the two endpoints of an edge of the graph.
 In \defn{parallel token swapping}, the goal is to use the fewest \defn{rounds}, each of which consists of one or more swaps on the edges of a matching.
 We prove that both of these problems remain NP-hard when the graph is restricted to be a tree.

 These token swapping problems have been studied by disparate groups of researchers in discrete mathematics, theoretical computer science, robot motion planning, game theory, and engineering.
-Previous work establishes NP-completeness on general graphs (for both problems); polynomial-time algorithms for simple graph classes such as cliques, stars, paths, and cycles; and constant-factor approximation algorithms in some cases.
-The two natural cases of sequential and parallel token swapping in trees were first studied over thirty years ago (as ``sorting with a transposition tree'') and over twenty-five years ago (as ``routing permutations via matchings''), yet their complexities were previously unknown.
+Previous work establishes NP-completeness on general graphs (for both problems), constant-factor approximation algorithms, and some poly-time exact algorithms for simple graph classes such as cliques, stars, paths, and cycles.
+Sequential and parallel token swapping on \emph{trees} were first studied over thirty years ago (as ``sorting with a transposition tree'') and over twenty-five years ago (as ``routing permutations via matchings''), yet their complexities were previously unknown.

 We also show limitations on approximation of sequential token swapping on trees: we identify a broad class of algorithms that encompass all three known polynomial-time algorithms that achieve the best known approximation factor (which is $2$) and show that no such algorithm can achieve an approximation factor less than $2$.